NVlabs/GA3C/README.md

 As mentioned before, one useful way of modifying a config is to pass it as an argument to `_train.sh`.
 For example, to save the models while training, just run: `train.sh TRAINERS=4`.

 ## Sample learning curves
-Yypical learning curves for Pong and Boxing are shown here.
+Typical learning curves for Pong and Boxing are shown here.
 These are easily obtained from the results.txt file.
 ![Convergence Curves](http://mb2.web.engr.illinois.edu/images/pong_boxing.png)

 ### References ###